 Solomonoff's research developing APT-about the intimate relationship amongst concepts of IC, inference, and probability-is outlined here.

-The theory was first described by Solomonoff in [94].
-In a later paper [8], he describes useful background to the research and a relatively informal but arguably more comprehensible description of the theory.
+The theory was first described by Solomonoff in [66].
+In a later paper [67], he describes useful background to the research and a relatively informal but more comprehensible description of the theory.

-E.1 'Ad-Hoc' and 'Promiscuous' Grammars
+D.1 'Ad-Hoc' and 'Promiscuous' Grammars